Who forgiveth all thine iniquities; who healeth all thy diseases;Psalm 103:3(KJV)

 He crowns me with love and tender mercies.

 He fills my life with good things.

-Loving Lord and heavenly Father I worship and praise and bless You with my whole being for You are a great and mighty and wonderful God and I love You Lord, in Jesus name I pray - Hallelujah, AMEN.
+Loving Lord and Heavenly Father, I worship and praise and bless You with my whole being, for You are a great, mighty, and wonderful God, and I love You, Lord.
+In Jesus' name I pray, AMEN.